niravcodes/niravcodes.github.io/_posts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

 ![](https://nirav.com.np/assets/img/graph1.png)

+If you're interested, you should try some online Graphviz software to get the hang of it.
+I used [this one](https://dreampuf.github.io/GraphvizOnline/ "online graphviz") but there are a lot of choices one web search away.

 I can only imagine how many hours this thing could have saved me the previous semester when I was stuck making elaborate graphs for my minor project report and presentation.

 ## Generating the DOT